 Folded skin theory, evolution and pathology

-A fold is a groove in your skin, an inward indentation.
+A fold starts out as a groove in your skin, an inward indentation with very little consequences.

 Skin is a living tissue